 While emergency shelters remain an important component of homeless assistance the change in priorities for the Fairfax-Falls Church community has meant that new ESG funds have been focused primarily on supporting homelessness prevention and rapid re-housing assistance.
-Emergency shelters are therefore funded entirely from local county dollars, along with the funds raised by nonprofit organizations operating the facilities.
+Emergency shelters are therefore funded primarily with local county dollars, along the funds raised by the nonprofit organizations operating the facilities and some funds from the Commonwealth's Virginia Homeless Solutions Program (VHSP).
 All of the shelters are now acting under the Housing First philosophy and working to rapidly re-house every individual or family residing in their facility.
 Shelter staff has been trained to facilitate residents' return to housing stability as quickly as possible and new resources have been used to facilitate the process through financial and rental assistance.
 Some shelter programs have been substantially redesigned to look and work in new ways.
 The Mondloch II single-site family shelter was converted to scattered-site units where literally homeless families are sheltered in regular apartments located in the general community.
 The new shelter units are conducive to teaching homeless families basic life skills around housing stability in an environment that is more similar to what they will experience once returning to more stable housing.

 As per the Ten Year Plan, the community partnership has also moved forward with converting traditional transitional housing programs into new permanent supportive housing programs.
-In FY 2017 it is expected that there will no longer be any transitional housing programs supported by the federal Continuum of Care funds received locally.
-A limited number of transitional housing units remain in the community for special populations, such as domestic violence survivors, where appropriate.
+As of FY 2017 there are no transitional housing programs supported by the federal Continuum of Care funds that are received locally.
+A limited number of transitional housing units remain in the community for special populations, such as domestic violence survivors and youth.